There is more than one channel through which patients can make complaints about treatment, care or service in the independent healthcare sector.

-- You should address complaints from NHS and private patients in the same way through the practice.
+- Address complaints from NHS and private patients in the same way.

-- Make sure you have an in-house complaints procedure in place that mirrors that for NHS patients, and make this readily accessible to patients.
+- Make sure your practice complaints procedure mirrors the one you have for NHS patients, and make this readily accessible to patients.

 The Dental Complaints Service (DCS)

-The DCS was set up in 2006 and is funded by the GDC using the annual retention fee and is intended to operate at arm's length to it.
+The DCS was set up in 2006.
+It is funded by the GDC using the annual retention fee and is intended to operate at arm's length to it.
 However, the DCS can refer a dental professional to the GDC's fitness to practise where the concerns are thought to be sufficiently serious.

-This guidance was correct at publication 10/01/2019.
-It is intended as general guidance for members only.
+This page was correct at publication on 04/03/2022.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.